-As your daily energy expenditure typically increases when you a breastfeeding, as some of your calories are going to feed your baby, it’s best to review the amount of calorie you are eating whilst you are breastfeeding.
+As your daily energy expenditure typically increases when you are breastfeeding, as some of your calories are going to feed your baby, it’s best to review the amount of calories you are eating whilst you are breastfeeding.

 *Please note that these are guides and you should listen to your body and if you need more snacks you should eat them and you should never starve yourself or go hungry if you are trying to lose weight.
 If you are also full then you don’t need to force yourself to eat.
 Always listen to your body and adjust calories accordingly.

 Your Body Mass Index (BMI) is a measurement that uses a scientific formula to determine a person’s safest, healthiest weight based upon their body weight and their height together.
 Having a high BMI can be associated with serious health risks including:

 - Heart disease

 Calculate your BMI with our calculator.